RabinaRoka/Data-Analysis-With-Python/Coursera/readme.txt

 ****KEY TAKEWAYS
 The six phases of the data analysis process help answer business challenges, such as understanding how to improve a retirement program.
 Additionally, iterating on and reviewing your work throughout the data analysis process is critical for obtaining quality results.

+##Data analysts and detectives share a similar approach to problem-solving, both relying on evidence and facts to make decisions.
+Data-driven decision-making is essential for analysts, but gut instinct can also play a role in identifying patterns and connections.
+Balancing data and gut instinct is crucial for making informed decisions, and the right mix depends on the project's goals and time constraints.

+##Analytical skills are qualities and characteristics associated with solving problems using facts.

+##They are curiosity, understanding context, having technical mindset, data design, and data strategy.